microsoft/WhatTheHack/072-DataScienceInFabric/Coach/Solution-02.md

   - *Dropping Missing Values*
     - On the **Operations** panel, select **Find and replace**, and then select **Drop missing values**.
     - Select the `RestingBP`, `Cholesterol` and `FastingBS` columns.
-On the right left those are the ones that are pointed as missing values.
+Those are the columns that are pointed as having missing values on the righ-hand side menu of the screen.
     - Select **Apply**, a new step is created in the **Cleaning steps panel** on the bottom left.

   - *Dropping Duplicate Rows*